Sure Dividend

 Adhesives is an exceptionally attractive niche market.
 Adhesives are critical materials in numerous applications, but they comprise just a small expense for H.B.
 Fuller’s customers.
 Adhesives make up less than 1% of the cost of goods for most customers.

 In addition, each adhesive has unique chemistry, with most product formulations including 3-10 chemicals.
 It is also uneconomical for customers to switch to another supplier.
-Overall, H.B.
-Fuller’s customers have to use its essential products without paying much attention to their cost, which is minor compared to their other costs.

 Source: Investor Presentation

 H.B.
 Fuller has performed well over the past few years, with the company rebounding very strongly from the coronavirus crisis in 2020.
-The company earned $3.47 in adjusted earnings-per-share in 2021, which was an improvement over the company’s results even prior to the pandemic.
+The company earned $3.47 in adjusted earnings per share in 2021, which was an improvement over the company’s results even prior to the pandemic.

 Growth Prospects

-The adhesives market has exhibited a 3.8% average annual growth rate over the last 41 years.
+The adhesives market has exhibited a 3.7% average annual growth rate over the last 41 years.
 It has become a $60+ billion market that is highly fragmented, with the top companies generating less than 35% of the total sales.

 Source: Investor Presentation